Rajpratik71/linux-manPages/foo2xqx.md

        foo2xqx [options] <pbmraw-file >xqx-file

 DESCRIPTION
-       foo2xqx  converts  Ghostscript  pbmraw  to monochrome XQX streams, for driving the  HP  LaserJet  P1005/P1006/P1007/P1008,  the  HP  LaserJet P1505, the HP LaserJet P2014, the HP LaserJet M1005 MFP, the HP Laser‐ Jet M1120 MFP, the HP LaserJet Pro M1212nf MFP,  and  other  XQX-based printers.
+       foo2xqx  converts  Ghostscript  pbmraw to monochrome XQX streams, for driving the HP LaserJet P1005/P1006/P1007/P1008, the HP LaserJet P1505, the HP LaserJet P2014, the HP LaserJet M1005 MFP, the HP LaserJet M1120 MFP, the HP LaserJet Pro M1212nf MFP, and other XQX-based printers.

 COMMAND LINE OPTIONS
    Normal Options
        These are the options used to select the parameters of a print job that are usually controlled on a per job basis.

        -d duplex
               Duplex code to send to printer [1].